MathWorks-Teaching-Resources/Matrix-Methods-of-Linear-Algebra/README.md

 - Use eigenanalysis to understand vibrations and the long term behavior of a Markov chain

 ## Products ##
-MATLAB, Symbolic Math Toolbox&trade;, Image Processing Toolbox&trade;
+MATLAB, Symbolic Math Toolbox&trade;, Image Processing Toolbox&trade;, Statistics and Machine Learning Toolbox&trade;

 ## License ##
 The license for this module is available in the [LICENSE.TXT](license.txt) file in this GitHub repository.